 Attacking a Hero that is slowed, rooted, or stunned increases your Basic Attack damage by 30% for 3 seconds.

-Impatience Is a Virtue is a wonderful talent that, simply put, makes TLV better at everything they do.
-Even if no activateable talents were previously selected in TLV's kit this talent at worst will reduce the cooldown time of Go Go Go!.
-Assuming the Vikings are all constantly attacking a target, this talent will cut the cooldown time of all Basic Abilites by about 50%.
-This is particularly important for TLV's abilities with very long cooldowns such as Jump!, which unaltered has a cooldown of 30 seconds.
-Still, in most games Large and in Charge will be default pick, since it is cruel for the enemy to have a 1 second point and click stun.
+Impatience Is a Virtue is a wonderful Talent that, simply put, makes The Lost Vikings better at everything they do.
+Even if no activateable Talents were previously selected, this Talent at worst will reduce the cooldown time of Go Go Go!.
+Assuming the Vikings are all constantly attacking a target, this Talent will cut the cooldown time of all Basic Abilites by about 50%.
+This is particularly important for Abilities with very long cooldowns such as Jump!, which unaltered has a cooldown of 30 seconds.
+Still, in most games Large and in Charge will be default pick, since it is cruel for the enemy to have a 1 second point and click Stun.

-64 KB Marathon is a neat concept that has its benefits but is simply not as useful to TLV's kit as Large and In Charge.
-Although 64KB Marathon adds another beneficial dimension to the already strong ability Go Go Go! by allowing TLV to be able to break free from particular crowd control effects, it cannot compete with the 1 second stun provided by Large and in Charge.
+64 KB Marathon is a neat concept that has its benefits but is simply not as useful as Large and In Charge.
+Although 64KB Marathon adds another beneficial dimension to the already strong Go Go Go! by allowing Vikings to be able to break free from particular crowd control effects, it cannot compete with the 1-second Stun provided by Large and in Charge.

-Executioner is a team-fight oriented Talent that requires The Vikings to attack a slowed, rooted, or stunned enemy Hero to proc the Attack Damage buff.
+Executioner is a team-fight oriented Talent that requires The Vikings to attack a Slowed, Rooted, or Stunned enemy Hero to proc the Attack Damage buff.
 Although this can be done alone with Olaf's Charge, it is only available once every 8 seconds.
 Therefore The Vikings will need to rely heavily on their allies crowd-control to maintain the increased Attack Damage.
-On larger Battlegrounds that focus heavily on PvE, The Vikings will sometimes go long durations without even facing off against an enemy Hero.
+On larger Maps that focus heavily on PvE, The Vikings will sometimes go long durations without even facing off against an enemy Hero.
 Although this Talent may have very situational benefits, it remains severely outclassed by the overall strength of Large and In Charge.